 Ernestina Abbühl, born and raised in the Engadin and a citizen of S-chanf, takes her inspiration for her abstract reliefs from the cycle of nature and the mountain world of the Engadin: Ice, rock, earth, alpine flora are her four main themes, which consistently run through her work in varying, natural colours and selected materials.
 The Rhaeto-Romanic titles of her works in her mother tongue are meaningful and equally mysterious.

 Her works are usually made as reliefs in papyrus and paraffin on wood.
-Depending on the motif, dried flowers or other materials are being inserted.
+Depending on the motif, dried flowers or other materials are also incorporated in her works.

-Ernestina Abbühl’s reliefs have manifested themselves in important places at home and abroad.
-For example, in a collaboration with the Swiss architect Prof. Gion.
-A. Caminada.
-And at exhibitions with established galleries at Art Karlsruhe, Art Salzburg, Art Bodensee, Huntenkunst NL, Museum Engadinais St. Moritz and many more.
+Ernestina Abbühl’s reliefs have manifested themselves in important places at home and abroad: For example, in a collaboration with the Swiss architect Prof. Gion.
+A. Caminada and at exhibitions with established galleries at Art Karlsruhe, Art Salzburg, Art Bodensee, Huntenkunst NL, Museum Engiadinais St. Moritz and many more.